Groveton in Prince William County, Virginia — The American South (Mid-Atlantic)

 -Colonel Bradley T. Johnson, CSA

 Location.
-38° 49.23′ Touch for map.
+38° 49.23′ N, 77° 32.984′ W. Marker is in Groveton, Virginia, in Prince William County.
+Marker is on Featherbed Lane (County Route 622), on the right when traveling south.
 Located next to the Deep Cut tour stop parking lot on Manassas National Battlefield Park.
+Touch for map.
 Marker is in this post office area: Manassas VA 20109, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Wisconsin Company (about 500 feet away, measured in a direct line); On the Skirmish Line (about 500 feet away); 20th New York State Militia (approx. 0.2 miles away); 15th Alabama Infantry (approx. 0.2 miles away); Fourth Brigade (approx. 0.2 miles away); 24th New York Infantry (approx. 0.2 miles away); 83rd Pennsylvania Infantry (approx. 0.2 miles away); The Rock Fight (approx. 0.2 miles away).